A Recital that Gives Back...

 "Thanks for talking to J___ about the recital.
 It's the first time he's not on edge about performing.
 It makes a difference to him to understand that he has a purpose there to provide something others will value."

 Who plays in our recitals?
 Anyone and everyone!
-Even a new beginner who has only had 4-6 weeks of lessons can play a very simple duet with a teacher, and will be resoundingly applauded.
+Even a brand new beginner who's had only 2 or 3 weeks of lessons can play a very simple duet with a teacher, and will be resoundingly applauded.
 Our students get used to playing for others right from the start, not just in recitals, but also in “home concerts” for Mom and Dad - or even for an audience of stuffed animals!
 So the recital becomes “just another opportunity to play”, and no longer such an unknown quantity.

 We would never force anyone to play who truly does not feel ready, but we do feel that becoming comfortable with performing in a supportive environment is one of the strengths of our program -- and a valuable skill that transfers to other situations too.